hemtjanst/vader/README.md

 # Väder

-Väder exposes the "feels like" temperature and relative humidity as returned bi the Wunderground API as a temperature and a humidity sensor to HomeKit.
+Väder exposes the "feels like" temperature and relative humidity as returned by the Wunderground API as a temperature and a humidity sensor to HomeKit.

 ## Installation